Sceptre/sceptre-aws/README.md

 ## Testing
-As a pre-deployment step we syntatically validate our sceptre and cloudformation yaml files with [pre-commit](https://pre-commit.com).
+As a pre-deployment step we syntatically validate our sceptre and CloudFormation YAML files with [pre-commit](https://pre-commit.com).

 Please install pre-commit, once installed the file validations will automatically run on every commit.
 Alternatively you can manually execute the validations by running `pre-commit run --all-files`.

 ## Continuous Integration
-We have setup CI to deploy cloudformation template in this project on mergees to master.
+We have setup CI to deploy CloudFormation template in this project on mergees to master.